AlinaHameed/CPSC-210-Personal-Project/README.md

 - 'As a user, I want to be able to give the plant sunshine'
-- 'As a user, I want to be able to go to see plant I raised in the garden' ( the case of adding an arbitrary amount of X(Plants a designed class) to Y(Garden another designed class)) -'As a user, I want ot be able to save the current state of the garden to file'
+- 'As a user, I want to be able to go to see plant I raised in the garden' ( the case of adding an arbitrary amount of X(Plants a designed class) to Y(Garden another designed class))
+- 'As a user, I want ot be able to save the current state of the garden to file'
 - 'As a user, I want to be able to have the option in the main display screen to load the garden from file'